WeAreMomentum/library/scripts/filter-v3.md

 -->

 ## Change log
+### V3.9
+Bugfix: check if there are items to focus before focus.
 ### V3.8
 Bugfix: remove style attribute after animation to prevent crating a new stacking order.
 ### V3.7